 I love fresh herbs.
 You could do any type that you like.
 I chose dill and mint.

-I love how simple this salad is to throw together.
-It took me about 20 minutes start to finish.
-You don’t even need a blender or anything to mix the vinaigrette, just stir it up in a bowl.
-Make sure you emulsify the oil and vinegar properly by drizzling the oil in slowly while whisking constantly.
+To make the vinaigrette, make sure you emulsify the oil and vinegar properly by drizzling the oil in slowly while whisking constantly.
 If you dump it in all at once, it will never come together.

 I used crumbled feta to make this salad, but next time I think I’m going to buy a block of feta and chop it into bigger chunks.
 Doesn’t that sound so good?
 Never enough feta!!!